jeremyramey/onboarding-portfolio/README.md

 - Examples of simplifying complex systems and workflows
 - Focus on communication quality as much as content

 This portfolio outlines how I run real onboarding engagements with customers and internal teams.

-For a deeper view into how I execute onboarding and implementation work in practice, including real-world examples and case studies, see the repository below:
+See the repository below for real examples and case studies:

 👉 **[Implementation & Integration Case Study Portfolio](https://jeremyramey.github.io/implementation-integration-portfolio/)**